Dear First Grade Families,

 We have discussed what kinds of books interest us as individuals- whether by genre or topic.

-Also, first graders are also practicing finding “just right” books- which don’t feel too easy or too hard, but may have a few tricky words.
+Also, first graders are also practicing finding “just right” books- which don’t feel too easy or too hard, and have just a few tricky words.

 When encountering a tricky word, students have been relying on four helpful strategies when reading, displayed on their reading bookmarks.